DanielMcDonagh/playwright-sort-by-test/05_framework-design.md

   Screenshots and videos turn “something failed” into “I see exactly what broke.”

 • **What to do**
-  - Always capture screenshots and short video clips—even on passing tests—so we can replay the user journey.
+  - Always capture screenshots and short video clips-even on passing tests-so we can replay the user journey.
   - Publish an HTML report that anyone can click through; no command-line expertise required.
   - Send automatic notifications (Slack, email) with clear pass/fail summaries and links to artifacts.